jeremycaine/graph-rag-demo/rag-explain.md

 Context: [actual text from chunks above]
 Question: "What about inflation?"

-Step 5: Send to Claude
+Step 5: Send to LLM
-Claude reads the TEXT and responds
+LLM reads the text and responds

-Step 6: Claude's Response
+Step 6: LLM's Response
 "Biden announced several measures to fight inflation, including a crackdown on shipping costs..."
 ```

-## Why This Works Better Than Vanilla LLM
+## RAG compared to vanilla LLM

 **Vanilla LLM:**
 ```
 Question: "What did Biden say about inflation?"
 ↓
-Claude's training data (might not include this specific speech) ↓
+LLM's training data (might not include this specific speech) ↓
 Generic answer or "I don't have that information"
 ```